scaleoutsean/eseries-perf-analyzer/README.md

 EPA Collector collects metrics from E-Series and sends them to InfluxDB.
 Each collector uses own credentials and may (but doesn't have to) write data to the same InfluxDB database or database instance.

+### Should you use EPA, ESC or NetApp Harvest?

-**NOTE:** [E-Series SANtricity Collector aka ESC](https://github.com/scaleoutsean/eseries-santricity-collector) is what I planned to release as EPA 4, but now has its own repository.
+[E-Series SANtricity Collector aka ESC](https://github.com/scaleoutsean/eseries-santricity-collector) is what I planned to release as EPA 4, but now has its own repository.
 Its focus on gathering configuration details makes it more complex and sensitive to hardware and software differences between different E-Series systems, which is one of the reasons why it has its own home.
-If you have more than one E-Series system to manage and some developer skills, maybe ESC is a good choice for you.
+If you have more than one E-Series system to manage and some developer skills, ESC may be a good choice for you.

+You can use all three at the same time, any of them, or none.

+- Harvest may be the best choice for users with ONTAP or StorageGRID systems.
+It's "good enough" for generic use with E-Series, especially if you already deploy it for other NetApp storage or want dashboards included.
+- EPA is simpler to use, lighter on resources, and more flexible (can run from shell, requires no build process or containers, features can be added or changed without waiting for next scheduled Harvest release).
+- ESC is more focused on E-Series and (in my opinion) more suitable for E-Series power users.
+It likely gathers more E-Series configuration data than Harvest and MCP-related features were included via MCP in InfluxDB UI before Harvest had them.

 ## Collected data